Louiel176/msp2/README.md

 ![randomisation_code](/assets/images/randomisationCode.PNG)

-Another bug that has been encountered was that the mobile responsiveness didn't fully work properly as the buttons didn't fall into place when screen size was reduced.
+Another bug that has been encountered was that the mobile responsiveness didn't fully work properly as the buttons didn't fall into place when screen size was reduced, the issue that was causing this was syntax errors.
+I was adding the syntax ; to the end of each of the end brakets this cause the code to be non-readable for the webpage.

 ## Limitations: